Governance contracts

 To report misbehavior, a user must:

-- Generate a Merkle proof demonstrating the validator's failure to produce the expected blocks.
+- Provide cryptographic proof demonstrating the validator's failure to produce the expected blocks.

-- Submit the proof and fine proposal to the Elector contract, covering the associated storage costs.
+- Submit the proof to the Elector contract, covering the associated storage costs.

 The Elector registers the complaint in the past_elections

 hashmap.
 Current round validators then verify the complaint.
-If the proof is valid and the proposed fine aligns with the severity of the misbehavior, validators vote on the complaint.
-Approval requires agreement from over two-thirds of the total validator weight (not just a majority of participants).
+If the proof is valid, validators vote on the complaint.
+Approval requires agreement from more than three-quarters of the total validator weight and follows the wins/losses limits defined in ConfigParam 11 (not just a majority of participants).

-The fine is deducted from the validator's frozen
+If approved, the fine (as determined by ConfigParam 40 — MisbehaviourPunishmentConfig) is deducted from the validator's frozen

 stake in the relevant past_elections